 In addition to national initiatives, Finland is also developing the circular economy globally.
-The World Circular Economy Forum, a Sitra initiative, presents the world’s best circular economy solutions and brings together key circular economy thinkers and doers from around the globe.
+The annual World Circular Economy Forum, an initiative by the Finnish Innovation Fund Sitra, presents the world’s best circular economy solutions and brings together key circular economy thinkers and doers from around the globe.

 Finland offers solutions for a sustainable society.